-- Extra lid (half oven)- allows to pack the oven with half the amount of herbs for shorter sessions or microdosing
+- Extra lid (half oven)- This allows you pack the oven with half the amount of herbs for shorter sessions or microdosing

 Design is where the road forks for users torn between these devices.
 As mentioned earlier- the Pax 3 is sleek and subtle.
 Which is definitely opposite to S&B’s entire product line (including accessories) – designed with rugged and utilitarian looks.
 Usually sporting the brand’s signature black/monochromatic color scheme, accented by a bit of orange here and there.
-Both the Pax 3 and the Mighty+ are feature-heavy devices have iconic designs that’ll have users recognizing them at first glance.
+Both the Pax 3 and the Mighty+ are feature-heavy devices that have iconic designs that’ll have users recognizing them at first glance.

 The design of the Pax remains largely unchanged since its first release.
-Though the Pax devices seem to be getting smaller with each release- It remains to be a sleek columnar vaporizer with its signature lights on the front.
+Though the Pax devices seem to be getting smaller with each release- It’s a sleek columnar vaporizer with its signature lights on the front.
 The LED indicators light up in various configurations to indicate device temperature, battery life, and whether the device is switched on.
 Pax has (from the first device till now) also kept its signature button-free interface.